united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datacontracts/_index.md

 Simply put, data contracts specify where a message is going, the format it must follow, how it's delivered, and what happens when it arrives - all based on agreed-upon rules and services.
-It is similar to an API: you send a specific message and it triggers a predefined action.
+It is similar to an API: you send a specific message, and it triggers a predefined action.
+For example, sending data to `_historian` automatically stores it in TimescaleDB, just like how a REST API's POST endpoint would store data in its database.

 ### Example Historian